Milioner (song): Background

 After the success of the album 192 (recorded whole in Macedonian) Risteska signed a contract with the famous Serbian label City Records.
 Together with her music producer Darko Dimitrov decided to make a Serbian version of the album 192.
 At that period while she was recording the album in the City Records studios she and her team resided in Belgrade.
 The arrangement of all the songs was the same, it was just made translation of the texts - from Macedonian to Serbian.
-There are some lyricist present in the album such as Snezhana Vukomanovic and Aida Buraku (that wrote bigger part of the lyrics).
+There are some lyricist present in the album such as Snezhana Vukomanovic and Albanian Songwriter Aida Baraku (that wrote bigger part of the lyrics).
 The Serbian version of 192 was named Milioner after the namesake song.

 Production history of Serbian "Milioner"

 The author of the music Darko Dimitrov did not change the arrangement at all.
-The lyricist of the Serbian version of "Milioner" is Aida Buraku.
+The lyricist of the Serbian version of "Milioner" is Albanian Songwriter Aida Baraku.
 The lyrics are with the same meaning (with some exceptions) just with translation in Serbian.
 In this version is present Leroy Chambers too singing the same parts as in the Macedonian version of the song.
 For this version was not shouted a video, although it became popular in Serbia, Bosnia & Herzegovina and Montenegro.